Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 fi
 ```

-Note that decryption algorithm should be the same as the one use to encrypt otherwise it will not work.
+The decryption algorithm must be the same as the one use to encrypt; otherwise, it will not work.

 Sample of script starting the Axway API Gateway discovery Agent.
-This script will ask you first to enter the API Gateway password along with its secret key and secondly the API Manager password along with its secret key.
+This script will prompt for the API Gateway password along and its secret key, and the API Manager password and its secret key.
 Then it will start the agent.

 **startDiscoveryAgent.sh script content**: